Jordan Spieth betting profile: Sony Open in Hawaii - PGA TOUR

 Spieth's advanced stats and rankings

-- Spieth posted an average of -0.029 Strokes Gained: Off-the-Tee over his past five tournaments.
+- Spieth posted a Strokes Gained: Off-the-Tee average of -0.029 in his past five tournaments, indicating struggles with his driving performance.

-- In his past five tournaments, Spieth averaged 0.157 Strokes Gained: Approach the Green.
+- In terms of Strokes Gained: Approach the Green, Spieth delivered a 0.157 mark in his past five starts, showing solid iron play.

-- On the greens, Spieth delivered a -0.231 Strokes Gained: Putting mark in his past five tournaments.
+- On the greens, Spieth struggled with a -0.231 Strokes Gained: Putting mark in his past five tournaments, which has been a weakness in his recent performances.

 All stats in this article are accurate for Spieth as of the start of the Sony Open in Hawaii.